jordanallybrown/calculator/README.md

 Manages the data which will be the math expression that the calculator will evaluate and compute a result.
 #### **Implementation**
 - Evaluates the user's infix expression, converts to postfix, and then computes result.
--  Singly LinkedList to implement underlying Stack (LIFO) data structure
+- Implement Stack (LIFO) using a Singly LinkedList as the underlying data structure

 ## View
 #### **Description**